Blairsville in Union County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 144-5.)

 Other nearby markers.
-At Track Rock Gap (approx. 4.6 miles away); Brasstown Bald (was approx. 5.7 miles away but has been reported missing. ); Trackrock Gap (was approx. 5.7 miles away but has been reported missing. ); Byron Herbert Reece (approx. 7.1 miles away); a different marker also named Brasstown Bald (approx. 8.3 miles away); Davenport Mountain (approx. 9.8 miles away); Blood Mountain (approx. 10 miles away); North Carolina / Georgia (was approx. 10.1 miles away in North Carolina but has been reported missing. ).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
+Track Rock Gap (approx. 4.6 miles away); Byron Herbert Reece (approx. 7.1 miles away); Brasstown Bald (approx. 8.3 miles away); Davenport Mountain (approx. 9.8 miles away); Blood Mountain (approx. 10 miles away); John C. Campbell Folk School (approx. 11.3 miles away in North Carolina); a different marker also named John C. Campbell Folk School (approx. 11.3 miles away in North Carolina); Hogpen Gap (approx. 12.4 miles away).
 Touch for a list and map of all markers in Blairsville.

 Also see . . .
 Union County.
 The county maintains a web site (with a slide show of county scenes).
 (Submitted on July 25, 2010, by David Seibert of Sandy Springs, Georgia.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 24, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 851 times since then and 2 times this year.
+This page was last revised on February 15, 2020.
+It was originally submitted on July 24, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 890 times since then and 13 times this year.
 Photos: 1, 2. submitted on July 24, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.